Wait. Isn't Yellowdig an automatic grading system?

 1. What is the purpose of using a discussion platform?

-Is it to create better a better learning community?
+Is it to create a better learning community?
 To build a stronger sense of connection, community, and support between your students, you, and content relevant to your learning community?
 To provide your students a space where they can exchange ideas and information to improve their learning?

-Or is the purpose of a discussion platform to assess your student's knowledge?
+Or is the purpose of a discussion platform to assess your students' knowledge?

 2. What is the purpose of attendance and participation grades?

 Few instructors evaluate students solely on the basis of papers and exams.
 Often, instructors evaluate students partly on the basis of attendance and participation.
-Crucially, attendance and participation grades tend to be effort-based evaluations, not performance-based evaluations.
+Crucially, attendance and participation grades are effort-based evaluations, not performance-based evaluations.
 If students speak up in class and listen actively to their classmates, they are likely to get an "A" in participation.
 And if students show up every day, they will get an "A" in attendance.

-Yellowdig points serve the same pedagogical functions as attendance and participation points: they engage students, incentivize student interactions, and promote the free exchange of ideas.
+Yellowdig points serve the same pedagogical functions as attendance and participation points: They engage students, incentivize student interactions, and promote the free exchange of ideas.
 But unlike standard measures of attendance and participation, Yellowdig participation is easily and precisely quantifiable.
 Taking attendance drains valuable class time, and precisely quantifying in-class participation requires judicious note-taking or exceptional memory.
 On the other hand, Yellowdig gives instructors precise statistics on how students are engaging and the degree to which students are engaging.
-Yellowdig maintains the pedagogical advantages of attendance and participation grades without sacrificing evaluative rigor and objectivity.
+Yellowdig maintains the pedagogical advantages of attendance and participation grades without sacrificing evaluative rigor or objectivity.